 I also married ‘a man on the move’ and continued to travel and live abroad during much of my married life.
 I consider myself fortunate indeed to have lived in Germany, the Far East – in both Singapore and Hong Kong, and in South Africa and Egypt.

-My home is now in the West Country; and much of my professional life has been here, where I have worked in the worlds of teaching, training and coaching, and now as a speaker delivering talks on Egyptology.
+My home is now in the West Country; and much of my professional life has been here, where I have worked teaching, training and coaching, and now as a speaker delivering talks on Italy and Egyptology.

-My presentations have been written from my own experience of living in Egypt and the realization of how vast and unique is the history of this ancient land.
+My presentations have been written from my travels in Italy, and my own experience of living in Egypt and the realization of how vast and unique is the history of this ancient land.
 I was overawed to discover that the empire of ancient Egypt lasted an incredible 3000 years.
 My talks are an attempt to help the listener make sense of this complex and enduring history – and to enjoy the process.

 I deliver my presentations to a wide range of societies, clubs and groups across a wide area; and as a speaker on Cruise Liners – see Cruises.